T0astBread/tbx.at/pages/posts/filesystem-restore/index.md

 title = "Restoring my broken file system with Btrfs, NixOS and Restic" layout = "post" abstract = "A while ago I accidentally broke the Btrfs installation on my laptop but thanks to some safety nets of the systems I had put in place I was able to restore everything within hours.
-This is a postmortem/analysis/account of that incident." lastModified = new Date(Date.parse("2022-08-19"))
+This is a postmortem/analysis/account of that incident." metaDescription = "How I broke my Btrfs installation and restored it and why NixOS and Restic help with disaster recovery." lastModified = new Date(Date.parse("2022-08-19"))
 </script>